2022 Advocacy Accomplishments

 Accelerating Cures

 Advancements in cancer research are essential to driving discovery, saving lives and advancing our fight against this disease.
-The ability to ensure innovation breakthroughs reach those who need them most depends on sustained, year-over-year increases in funding for cancer research, as well as addressing barriers to clinical trial participation.
+The ability to ensure innovative breakthroughs reach those who need them most depends on sustained, year-over-year increases in funding for cancer research, as well as addressing inequities in personalized medicine and barriers to clinical trial participation.

-ACS CAN advocated throughout 2022 for sustained investment in cancer priorities across key federal agencies and state governments to emphasize flat funding would risk the tremendous progress we’ve made in the fight against cancer.
+• ACS CAN advocated throughout 2023 for increased and sustained investments in cancer priorities across key federal agencies and state governments, demonstrating how flat or reduced funding would risk the tremendous progress we’ve made in the fight against cancer.

 Prevention and Early Detection